 In 1736 Mahomet Weyonomon, a Mohegan Sachem (chief), died in Aldermanbury in the City of London.
 He was 36 years old.
 Foreigners could not be buried in the City, so he was carried across the river and buried near St Saviour’s church, now Southwark Cathedral.
 Mahomet had sailed to London to petition King George II for the return of stolen lands taken by early English settlers.
 His tribe had helped the first English settlers in New England to survive the bitter cold and repel Indian attacks.
 Despite support from Queen Anne’s Commissioners in 1705, the lands were not returned.
 While waiting for an audience with King George II, Captain John Mason and Mahomet contracted smallpox and died.
 Two hundred and seventy years later a stone was brought from Mohegan lands and carved with forms that reflect ancient tribal customs.
-The Queen, accompanied by the Duke of Edinburgh, on the 22nd November 2006 with tribal chairman Bruce Two Dogs Bozsum, whom presented the queen with a red stone peace pipe, and with the U.S Ambassador - symbolically granting the audience Mahomet never received.
-"Mahomet has his stone now -- and his place in history".
+The stone was unveiled on 22 November 2006 by the Queen, accompanied by the Duke of Edinburgh, with tribal chairman Bruce “Two Dogs” Bozsum, who presented the queen with a red stone peace pipe, and with the U.S. Ambassador - symbolically granting the audience Mahomet never received.
+"Mahomet has his stone now – and his place in history,” said Bozsum.

 Not long after the Great Fire of London in 1666, it was deemed important to differentiate between houses covered by insurance and those that were not, in order for firemen to battle the fire of insured properties first.
 In 1697 it is recorded that the Hand-In-Hand Society ordered their treasurer to "pay for two hundredweight of lead eighteen shillings and for ye making of markes for ye Society".
-Men who went round with ladders to fix them on buildings often charged the clients a fee for their prompt services, otherwise if a fire ensued, and there was no metal mark found, then insurance would not be paid, and properties were not insured until the metal mark was affixed to the outside wall.
-In the days when address were given as vague directions like "on the south side of the road at Moulsey aforesaid between the Church and the Sign of the Swan", although the house in question was quite a distance from the church, so some form of identification was truly needed to establish the correct insured property.
+Men who went around with ladders to fix them on buildings often charged the clients a fee for their prompt services, otherwise, if a fire ensued, and there was no metal mark found, then insurance would not be paid, and properties were not insured until the metal mark was affixed to the outside wall.
+In the days when addresses were given as vague directions like "on the south side of the road at Moulsey aforesaid between the Church and the Sign of the Swan", although the house in question was quite a distance from the church, so some form of identification was truly needed to establish the correct insured property.
 The fixing of plates on insured property gradually died out during the nineteenth century, although one or two companies still continued to do so almost to the turn of the century.

 The 1706 Sundial that tells the wrong time.

-This was put up in 1706, but over the years this narrow thoroughfare has seen some high buildings opposite.
+This was put up in 1706, but over the years this narrow thoroughfare has been overshadowed by some high buildings opposite.
 It is therefore only at certain times of day that the dial is able to function correctly.

-Site of The Royal Cockpit
+Site of the Royal Cockpit

-Loudon's Parents Grave, in the graveyard of Pinner Parish Church, Middlesex.
+Loudon's Parents' Grave, in the graveyard of Pinner Parish Church, Middlesex.